cicirello/alpine-plus-plus/README.md

 git, bash, findutils, coreutils, and gawk on top of Alpine Linux.

+## Source Repository and Builds

+The [source repository](https://github.com/cicirello/alpine-plus-plus) is maintained on GitHub.
+At the present time, the images are also built on Github and pushed to [Docker Hub](https://hub.docker.com/r/cicirello/alpine-plus-plus) using Github Actions.

 ## Docker Tags and Versioning Scheme

 alpine-plus-plus uses [Semantic Versioning](https://semver.org/) with